 Go North East is making a £12 million investment in 54 high-specification, environmentally-friendly buses to add to their 170 low-emission buses that have joined the fleet.
 The investment also includes nine fully-electric single decker buses, which will be arriving in July 2020.

-In September 2019, Brighton & Hove Buses will introduce the UK’s first extended-range double decker bus that is powered by electricity.
+In September 2019, Brighton & Hove Buses introduced the UK's first extended-range double decker bus that is powered by electricity.
 Each bus has a small Euro VI diesel engine onboard to recharge the batteries.
 However, the diesel engine is geo-fenced, which means that the engine can’t be used when travelling through Brighton’s Ultra Low Emission Zone (ULEZ) – relying on electric power only.

 As a responsible business, we must keep looking towards securing the future so that transport is part of the solution to combatting climate change.